KezhiLi/Worm_File_Processing/README.md

   Note: The following scripts are based the result of 1), given (`masked_image_file`, `skeletons_file`).

 2. **perform basic alignment algorithm** This basic alignment algorithm is based on segworm alignment, improved by Avelino Javer and Kezhi Li.
-The idea of segworm's alignment is based on the variance of the pixel difference between succesive frames (`frame_diffs`) and identify peaks one by one (this step is run in `findStageMovement_gs.m` when `wind_weights`=0).
+The idea of segworm's alignment is based on the variance of the pixel difference between succesive frames (`frame_diffs` is calculated by `getFrameDiffVar_fast.m`, a 10X fast version of original function) and identify peaks one by one (this step is run in `findStageMovement_gs.m` when `wind_weights`=0).
+For most cases, it will obtain the exact same result as segworm alignment.

  ![frame_diffs](https://github.com/KezhiLi/Worm_File_Processing/blob/master/ToAvelino/stage_correction_segworm/frame_diffs_github1.png?raw=true)